sclavijosuero/wick-a11y/README.md

 - A description of the violation
 - A summary of the actions needed to fix the issue

+TODO: REPLACE!!!
 ![Voice DOM Element Web Page](/images/voice-dom-element-page.png)

 [Watch the video](/videos/README.md#accessibility-voice-for-analysis-at-dom-element-level-in-the-web-page "Accessibility Voice for Analysis at DOM Element Level in the Web Page")

 ### HTML Report

+The HTML accessibility report is WCAG 2.2 AAA compliant (or at least mostly compliant), supports full keyboard navigation and it is mobile responsible.

 When the option **`generateReport`** is true (which is the default setting), an HTML report with all the accessibility violation details will be generated.
 By default, accessibility HTML reports are created in the `cypress/accessibility` folder.
 You can customize this location by setting the `accessibilityFolder` parameter in your `cypress.config.js` configuration file.